 Concordia University Texas will maintain a Behavioral Intervention and Support Team, whose goal is to provide early support for and intervention to students who are exhibiting disruptive behavior in order to best serve them and enhance their opportunities for success as well as to protect the university community.

-Membership of the Team should include staff who represent the student conduct and residential life function (Student Services), the counseling/disabilities function (Success Center) and Campus Security.
+Membership of the Team should include staff from areas of campus who have regular interaction with students.
+Members may represent the student conduct and residential life function (Student Services), the counseling/disabilities function (Success Center), Athletics, Student Central, and Campus Security.
 Others can be included as needed to deal with specific situations.
 The core team should be kept small so that it can meet and respond quickly when threats are identified.

 The function of the Team will be to consider disruptive behaviors among the student body.
 The team meets regularly and when needed in emergencies to: